CP1404/Practicals/prac_10/README.md

 the user enters blank input.

 Try this with a few page titles and see what happens.
-(Note that you will get a warning about an outdated use of the BeautifulSoup package.
-We can't fix that.)
+(Note that you might get a warning about an outdated use of the BeautifulSoup package.
+We can't fix that so ignore it.)

 Try it with the search/title "Monty" and you should find that the Wikipedia API returns a "disambiguation" page, so you need to handle